josecarlosaparicio/nightwatch-helloworld/README.md

-# Hello World nightwatch.js
+# Nightwatch.js Hello World
-Simple example of a nightwatch project
+This a simple example of a nightwatch project for beginning to implement e2e testing.

 ## Dependencies